firzaariany/field_resistance/README.md

 # Description
+The result can be seen in this page: https://firzaariany.github.io/field_resistance/

 This analysis is to find the relationship between resistance measured in the field (field resistance) and measured in the lab (lab resistance).